Austin Gallery

 Pros

-• Fits 16-inch laptop despite compact size
+• Fits 16-inch laptops despite its compact dimensions

 • Included rain cover for weather protection